SatelliteWP/rocket-nginx/README.md

 ## <a name='installation'>Installation</a>

 In order to use the script, you must include it in your actual configuration.
+If your WordPress website is not yet configured to run with Nginx, you can check the [Nginx configuration for WordPress](https://github.com/maximejobin/rocket-nginx/wiki/Nginx-configuration-for-WordPress) documentation.

 Only one instance of Rocket-Nginx is needed for all your WordPress websites using WP-Rocket.

 You can create a folder `rocket-nginx` directory in your Nginx configuration directory.
 If you are using Ubuntu, your Nginx configuration (nginx.conf) should be found in: `/etc/nginx/`.